 Having a light snack before your acupuncture appointment is recommended, but you should not have heavy, greasy foods or drinks.
 It would be best to avoid alcohol and stimulants for 12 hours after acupuncture.

 How Often Should You Get Acupuncture?

 Each person’s needs have to be met individually regarding acupuncture, like any other health treatment.
-The length of treatment depends on what you wish to accomplish during the treatment, so this is something you should discuss with your acupuncturist.
+The length of treatment depends on what you wish to accomplish during the treatment, so you should discuss this with your acupuncturist.

 If you’re wondering how long should you wait between acupuncture treatments, you should know that maintenance sessions are recommended most of the time, held either once a month or once every few months.
 However, things differ when it comes to chronic conditions.